Backblaze/B2_Command_Line_Tool/CONTRIBUTING.md

     nox > Running session format
     ...

-Session `test` can run on many Python versions, 3.5-3.8 by default.
+Sessions `test` ,`unit`, and `integration` can run on many Python versions, 3.5-3.8 by default.

-Sessions other than `test` use the last given Python version, 3.8 by default.
+Sessions other than than use the last given Python version, 3.8 by default.

 You can change it: